notsnapback/openshift-sno-pxe-vagrant-lab/README.md

                 prefix-length: 24
 ```

-## Generate PXE artifacts with the agent installe
+## Generate PXE artifacts with the agent installer

-> If your /tmp doesn't have enough space, pick another directory for temp:
+> (Optional) If your /tmp doesn't have enough space, pick another directory for temp:

 ```bash
 mkdir -p /var/lib/ocp-pxe-tmp